vegart13/Sentimental-analysis-of-tweets/README.md

 Remember to sign up for the Twitter API here: https://developer.twitter.com/en
 You will first need to create an account, verified with email if you don't have one already.
 If you do just login in and create new application.
+Then retrieve and paste your keys and tokens into the credentials file.

 The program is gonna need some external packages.
 Install these with: pip install tweepy textblob numpy pandas matplotlib